Zest Protocol Docs

 PreviousHow to use Stacks Market to Borrow AssetsNextE-Mode Borrowing

-Start off by going to and connecting a Stacks wallet.
+Start by visiting and connecting your Stacks wallet.
 We currently support , , , , and .

 Getting Started

-Before you can borrow, you need to supply an asset as collateral.
+Before you can borrow, you’ll need to supply an asset to be used as collateral.
 Please refer to How to use Stacks Market to Earn Yield.

-Only assets with the green checkmark under the corresponding "Collateral" column can be borrowed against.
+Only assets with a green checkmark under the ‘Collateral’ column are eligible.

-As of writing this, all assets in Zest Protocol are in isolation mode: only one type of asset (e.g stSTX, USDC, STX) can be enabled as collateral at a time.
+As of now, all assets on Zest Protocol are in isolation mode—meaning only one type of asset (e.g. stSTX, USDC, STX) can be enabled as collateral at any given time.

-• Disable the "Isolated" toggle for the currently designed collateral asset and approve the transaction
+2. Disable the ‘Isolated’ toggle for your currently designated collateral asset and approve the transaction

-• Enable the "Isolated" toggle for the new asset you want to use as collateral and approve the transaction.
+3. Enable the ‘Isolated’ toggle for the new asset and approve the transaction

-Once you have supplied collateral, "Borrow" buttons will light up orange under "Assets to borrow".
+Once you've supplied collateral, ‘Borrow’ buttons will appear in orange under ‘Assets to Borrow’.

 In the Borrow $XYZ popup, a user can see how much they can borrow and the estimated liquidation price, which adjusts based on the amount they choose to borrow.